 Note: In the beginning (usually the first week), olive leaf extract can cause a phenomena known as herxheimers reaction.
 This is basically a "die off" effect caused by the eradication of parasites and other microbes from the body.
 Herxheimers reaction can produce "flue like" symptoms for some people, however, others will suffer no adverse reactions at all.
 Herxhermers reaction is a sign that the OLE is doing its job.
 This is actually a good thing, so don't be scared off by it.
 You can read more about herxheimers reaction and how to cope with it here...
 Cautions When Using OLE.

 Apple cider vinegar is definitely one of our all-time favourite “cure all” remedies.
 And as an effective treatment for IBS, it works like magic!
 ACV is one of the best (and cheapest) internal cleansers and digestive aids available.
-It helps to soothe and repair the small intestine and colon, kill internal parasites, and boost the supply of beneficial bacteria in the gut (3 things every IBS sufferer needs).
+It helps to soothe and heal the small intestine and colon, kill internal parasites, and boost the supply of beneficial bacteria in the gut (3 things every IBS sufferer needs).
 As with olive leaf extract, there are no negatives associated with taking ACV every day, only positives.
 Even the great man Hippocrates regularly treated his patients with apple cider vinegar way back in 400 B.C. - so it’s certainly stood the test of time!

 When it comes to purchasing apple cider vinegar, only ever buy the raw, unprocessed, organic ACV that still contains the “mother” apple.
 This is extremely important.
 All other apple cider vinegars are refined and processed in some way or another, and for this reason, should be completely avoided.